sduale01/sql-to-do-list/README.md

 ## Stretch Mode

-- [x Bootstrap is added to the front end
+- [x] Bootstrap is added to the front end